rixx/speedslides/slides.md

 </h1>

 <ul style="list-style-type: none">
+<v-click><li> playing video games</li> </v-click>
-<v-click><li> going very very fast</li> </v-click>
+<v-click><li> very very fast</li> </v-click>
-<v-click><li> in video games</li></v-click>
 <v-click><li> ( to reach a goal ) </li></v-click>
 <v-click> <li> (( within specific rules ))</li> </v-click>
 </ul>

 <!--
+and I want to talk about speedrunning today.
+Now that's more like it!

 what is speedrunning?  and how does it apply to software development?

 okay, first off, who here has heard of speedrunning before?

 …

-ah. okay, in that case we can go a bit faster:
+alright, in that case, I'll give you the speedrun of the definition:

+speedrunning is
+playing video games
+really fast,
-speedrunning is playing games really fast, or rather, playing a game with the intent to reach a set objective as fast as possible within certain rules.
+with the intent to reach a set objective as fast as possible within certain rules

 -->

 ---